Starbekk/Starbekk/README.md

 ## Hi there 👋
 I am a Computer Science and Information Systems student at Warsaw University of Technology.

-🎓 Currently developing my skills in C, C++, C# and SQL
+🎓 Currently developing skills in C, C++, C# and SQL
 🚀 Passionate about problem solving, algorithms and programming

 ---